Yashima

 Google Maps

-Yashima’s attractions are near each other at the flat summit and can be reached from central Takamatsu.
+Yashima’s attractions are located near each other at the flat summit and can be easily accessed from central Takamatsu.
 Take a Kotoden train from Takamatsu-Chikko Station to Kawaramachi Station, transfer to the Shido Line, and get off at Kotoden Yashima Station (30 minutes, 330 yen).
-Or, take a JR train from Takamatsu Station toward Tokushima and get off at JR Yashima Station (15 minutes, 220 yen).
+Alternatively, take a JR train from Takamatsu Station toward Tokushima and get off at JR Yashima Station (15 minutes, 220 yen).
 From either station, the Yashima Sanjo Shuttle bus runs once per hour to the summit (10-20 minutes, 100 yen).
 You can also drive up the free Yashima Driveway (parking costs 300 yen).

 Resources